-Undergraduate students in the department pursue a BS in Community Health Education.
+Undergraduate students in the department pursue a BS in Public Health.
 Graduates conduct health education and health promotion activities in non-classroom settings.

 Possible employment settings include, but are not limited to: